Cocanb/Cocanb.github.io/src/cocanb-guide.md

 Thquicbrowfojumpovethlazdononeckenexcserdecydge.
 ```

 **Step 4:** Add spaces, punctuation (cf. [below](#rules-regarding-punctuation)), and diacritics as you see fit.
-You may also alter the capitalisation of individual letters, but the first letter of the sentence shall remain capitalised: (Referred to as "Decoration" in this document)
+You may also alter the capitalisation of individual letters, but the first letter of the sentence shall remain capitalised: (This step will be referred to as "decoration")

 ```
 Thquîc browföjum povethlàz dóno necken exčserd ecydğe.
 ```

+If there are two letters which can form a ligature, they may also be replaced with the ligature.

 ## Additional Rules

+For the rules specific to versions 2 and 3 of Cocánb, please refer to the [Versions of Cocánb](./versions-of-cocanb.md#version-2) section.

 ### Rules regarding the separator